oujbara/oujbara.github.io/_pages/about.md

 About me
 =======
-Ph.D. candidate in neuroscience blending applied mathematics with dynamical systems.
-Researching neural dynamics with a global perspective, based between France and the USA.
-I'm mostly intersted in Applied Mathematics, Dynamic Systems and Neuroscience.
+Ph.D. candidate in neuroscience blending applied mathematics with dynamical systemsResearching neural dynamics with a global perspective, at <a href="https://lmah.univ-lehavre.fr/">LMH</a>, under the supervision of <a href="https://lmah.univ-lehavre.fr/~ambrosio/"> Pr.
+Ambrosio Benjamin</a> and <a href="https://lmah.univ-lehavre.fr/~alaoui/">Pr.
+Aziz Alaoui </a> I'm mostly intersted in Applied Mathematics, Dynamic Systems and Neuroscience.